 Do you love the long school holidays?
 Or find yourself stressed and struggling by the end of them?
-Read five ways you can treat yourself this summer – and stay sane!
+Read six ways you can treat yourself this summer – and stay sane!

 School’s out for summer!
 Which means long lazy days enjoying the (hopefully) lovely weather with your children.
 It means picnics in the park.
 Days at the beach.
 Fruit picking.
 Warm summer evenings in the garden.